NathanWigen/Weather-Today/README.md

 ## Project Description

-The website will allow you to enter a locataion and obtain weather data from an API and show the data to the user.
+The website will allow you to enter a location and obtain weather data from an API and show the data to the user.

 ## API and Data Sample
 API Website --  https://api.oceandrivers.com/static/docs.html#!/ODWeather/getWeatherDisplay_get_2